Our Mission, Vision & More

 with boards: superintendents, business officials, board secretaries and school attorneys.School Boards

-of approximately 487,651 students while overseeing school budgets totaling $5.96 billion.
-School board members are elected by their local communities in an election held the second Tuesday of November in odd numbered years.
+of approximately 486,476 students while overseeing school budgets totaling $6.77 billion.
+School board members are elected by their local communities in an election held on the first Tuesday following the first Monday in November in odd-numbered years.
 They serve four-year terms.

 They may be elected at large, from director districts or in several combinations of at-large and districts, depending on the system locally adopted.